MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 Log only mode is intended to be a temporary state so that the system can learn login behavior prior to introducing lockout enforcement with the smart lockout behavior.
 The recommended duration for log-only mode is 3-7 days.
 If accounts are actively under attack, log-only mode must be run for a minimum of 24 hours.

-On AD FS 2016, if 2012R2 ‘Extranet Soft Lockout’ behavior is enabled prior to enabling Extranet Smart Lockout, Log-Only mode will disable the ‘Extranet Soft Lockout’ behavior.
+On AD FS 2016, if 2012R2 ‘Extranet Soft Lockout' behavior is enabled prior to enabling Extranet Smart Lockout, Log-Only mode will disable the ‘Extranet Soft Lockout' behavior.
 AD FS Smart Lockout will not lock out users in Log-Only mode.
 However, on-premises AD may lock out the user based on the AD configuration.
 Please review AD Lockout policies to learn how on-prem AD can lockout users.

 On AD FS 2019, an additional advantage is to be able to enable log-only mode for smart lockout while continuing to enforce the previous soft lockout behavior using the below Powershell.